 Students who opt for the program’s internship course are usually the most satisfied with their time abroad.
 They receive credit for working at least 60 hours a semester at a nongovernment organization of their choice.
 During a recent semester a Hispanic studies and education major taught a foreign language in a local school and several premed students did an internship in a local hospital.

-Faculty members help each student select their courses keeping their majors – and their intellectual curiosity – in mind.
+A faculty member helps each student select their courses keeping their majors – and their intellectual curiosity – in mind.